What is the remarriage trap – and the key to avoiding it

 Yes, you absolutely still need a consent order.
 Verbal agreements, no matter how sincere or well-intentioned, have no legal weight and can’t prevent future financial claims.
 Your ex could change their mind at any point or have a change in circumstances, even after you've remarried, and pursue claims against your assets.
 Only a court-approved consent order can provide the legal certainty and protection you need to move forward with peace of mind.

-How can amicable help with financial orders?
+How can amicable help with consent orders?

 amicable offers fixed-price services to help couples reach a fair financial agreement and turn it into a legally binding consent order.
 We focus on reducing conflict and guiding you through the process with practical and emotional help.
 You can learn more and book a free consultation here.